FabioLima000/FabioLima000/README.md

 - 🌱 I’m currently learning to code to become blockchain developer
 - 💞️ I’m looking to collaborate on everything crypto related
 - 📫 How to reach me, you reach me on discord: fabiosurf112#3969 , follow me on twitter @FabioLima1012
-- I love BMW and mercedes benz cars
+- I love BMW and mercedes benz cars but audi is the top bate
--   I will change the world with my financial plan
+-   I will change the game with my financial plan
+-

 <!---
 FabioLima000/FabioLima000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.